 Although hyperthyroidism is a relatively rare condition in dogs, when it does occur it can lead to some very serious health concerns for your pooch.
-In today's post our Tucson vets share some of the most common signs of hyperthyroidism in dogs, and how this condition can be treated.
+In today's post, you will find information about the signs of hyperthyroidism in dogs, and how this condition can be treated.

 What does the thyroid do?